Shebaa Farms: History

-Documents from the 1920s and 1930s indicate that some local inhabitants regarded themselves as part of Lebanon, but after the French mandate ended in 1946 the land was administered by Syria, and represented as such on maps of the time, including 1949 Armistice Agreement maps and Syrian and Lebanese military maps.
+Documents from the 1920s and 1930s indicate that some local inhabitants regarded themselves as part of Lebanon, but after the French mandate ended in 1946 the land was administered by Syria, and represented as such on maps of the time, Syrian and Lebanese military maps.
 Shebaa Farms were then occupied by Israel in the 1967 Six-Day War.
 Syria accepts the Lebanese claim on Shebaa Farms, but refuses any binding demarcation.

 When Israel captured the Golan Heights in 1967, Shebaa Farms was considered Syrian territory.
 Lebanon was not an active participant in the war.
 In 1981 Israel extended Israeli law to the region under its Golan Heights Law.
 The United Nations Security Council declared this extension of "[Israeli] laws, jurisdiction and administration... null and void and without international legal effect" in Resolution 497, which was not passed with Chapter VII enforcement powers.

 A controversy arose following the withdrawal of Israeli troops from Southern Lebanon on 24 May 2000.
 On 18 June 2000, the United Nations affirmed that Israel had withdrawn its forces from Lebanon, in accordance with Resolution 425.
 Syria and Lebanon disputed the United Nations certification that Israel's withdrawal from Lebanon was complete.
 Hezbollah cites the occupation of Shebaa Farms as one reason for its continued attacks on Israel.